MuhamadShareef/GitHub-Portfolio/README.md

 **2- Digital Media Strategies:**

--**Geotargeted Ads:** Advertise near popular tourist locations and recreational hotspots highlighting the convenience and savings of becoming a member.
+- **Geotargeted Ads:** Advertise near popular tourist locations and recreational hotspots highlighting the convenience and savings of becoming a member.

--**Social Proof:** Use testimonials or success stories of casual riders who transitioned to memberships for cost savings and added benefits.
+- **Social Proof:** Use testimonials or success stories of casual riders who transitioned to memberships for cost savings and added benefits.

 **3- Personalized Membership Offers:**
 - Offer trial memberships with incentives, such as the first month free or free weekend rides for casual riders who register during peak seasons.